 From 6 to 12 months of seniority 13 days of salary

 From 1 to 5 years seniority 21 days of salary for every year or fraction, and

 From 5 years seniority or more, 23 days of salary for every year or fraction

-Also, employer should give prior notice of dismissal to employee with 7 to 28 days in advance depending on the years of seniority of employee.
+Also, the employer should give prior notice of dismissal to the employee within 7 to 28 days in advance depending on the years of seniority of the employee.

-Employer cannot terminate without just cause the work contract of a female worker during pregnancy and up to three months from giving birth.
-In the event a “just cause” dismissal is decided by employer, a prior authorization from Labor Ministry is mandatory.
+The employer cannot terminate without just cause the work contract of a female worker during pregnancy and up to three months from giving birth.
+In the event a “just cause” dismissal is decided by the employer, a prior authorization from Labor Ministry is mandatory.

 Social security is regulated by law 87-01 and provides that all employers should contribute to their employee’s health insurance, retirement labor risk funds as follows: